 Ford Kuga petrol engines

-Also carried over from the old car is a 1.5-litre diesel engine, and at the moment it’s the only engine with a choice of manual or automatic gearboxes.
+Also carried over from the old car is a 1.5-litre diesel engine, and it’s the only engine with a choice of manual or automatic gearboxes.
 Its 118bhp doesn’t feel quite enough to power such a big car, and 0-62mph takes 11.7 seconds for the manual or 12 seconds for the automatic.
 It’s around a second quicker than the same engine in the Mk2 Kuga, but still a bit pedestrian.

 The diesel sweet spot is the 148bhp 2.0-litre engine, which now comes with mild-hybrid technology - improving fuel efficiency and giving the engine welcome extra grunt.
 It’s the most efficient diesel and its 9.6-second 0-62mph should be sufficient for the majority of buyers.
 Above that, there’s a 187bhp 2.0-litre engine without the mild-hybrid assistance, which reduces the acceleration time to 8.7 seconds.
 At present, this only comes with four-wheel drive and an automatic gearbox.